 A securities firm accepting orders to trade foreign securities shall prepare and submit a trade report to the principal after the transaction.
-Where the principal has signed a consent form, however, and it has been confirmed that the principal has been notified of the relevant trading information by telephone, e-mail, facsimile, text message, voice mail, or web page program on the confirmed transaction date, the securities firm may be exempt from the requirement for submitting a trade report to the principal.
+Where the principal has signed a consent form, however, and it has been confirmed that the principal has been notified of the relevant trading information by telephone or e-mail on the confirmed transaction date, the securities firm may be exempt from the requirement for submitting a trade report to the principal.